 A career in Native American studies makes you the grammatical equivalent of a time machine.
 No sooner do people learn where you work, what you study, or what specific things you happen to be working on than they suddenly switch to past tense.
-Depending on the sympathies of the speaker, this may be accompanied by sad tones and slightly downcast eyes.
+Often this will be accompanied by sad tones and slightly downcast eyes.
 Seriously, I’ve lost track of the number of times a few comments from me have led people to great moments of reflection about “what we have done to them.”

 These moments of introspective time-travel usually leave me with a bit of motion sickness.
-See, the thing is that people go back to the past like this when I am talking about perfectly contemporary issues.
+See, the thing is that people go back to the past like this when I am actually talking about perfectly contemporary issues.
 When I worked on the Navajo Nation, simply telling folks what I do for a living was often enough to send their souls searching through history for resolution of collective sins, real or imagined.
-In most cases I don’t think folks had any real sense of the specifics in question, no real idea of just what Anglos had done to Navajos (or visa versa), for example.
+In most cases I don’t think folks had any real sense of the specifics in question, no real idea of just what Anglos had done to Navajos, for example.
 In most cases, I suspect the sudden trip to the past tense was filled with thoughts of generic cowboys and even more generic Indians, …who probably looked more like Lakota than Navajos anyway.
-In any event, the problem is simple enough; for far too many people Native Americans simply belong in the past tense, their issues are forever set in the past.
+In any event, the problem is simple enough; for far too many people Native Americans simply belong in the past.

 …and yes, I do wonder just how often Native Americans get this?
 Perhaps it’s a white thing after all.
 I don’t remember getting this effect in the presence of natives, just when it’s me talking to my own, so to speak.

-Rarely do I get the sense that this sot of time warp is meant to provide historical perspective; often it strikes me as just one more way of changing the subject.
+Rarely do I get the sense that this sort of time warp is meant to provide historical perspective; often it strikes me as just one more way of changing the subject.

-But of course somber regrets for crimes long forgotten are only the nice-guy half of this coin.
+Of course somber regrets for crimes long forgotten are only the nice-guy half of this coin.
 Flip the quarter over and you get a range of narratives effectively using time to disclaim responsibility for these same crimes, perhaps even a comment to the effect that it’s best for Native Americans to put the past behind them.
-Occasionally people will actually tell me that reservations or casinos, etc. are attempts to pay for what ‘our ancestors’ did, and of course the point is always to suggest that such concessions are unfair to the rest of us.
+Occasionally people will actually tell me that reservations or casinos, etc. are attempts to pay for what ‘our ancestors’ did, and of course the point is always to suggest that such concessions are unfair to the rest of us here in the present.

 And no, this time-to-forget theme is not limited to Native Americans.
 One has only to suffer his way through “The Accidental Racist” to hear Brad Paisley play precisely this shell game with history.
 I don’t have the stomach to parse the details of this terrible tune, but let’s just say that Brad is apparently paying for the mistakes of a southern past, and L.L.
 Cool Jay is happy to let bygones be bygones.